 Liposuction is painful.

 Somewhere the myth originated that having liposuction is a painful experience.
-While it is untrue that liposuction hurts, no surgery is as enjoyable as, say, having a massage.
-Anesthesia is administered during surgery so the patient doesn’t feel little to nothing during the operation.
+While it is untrue that liposuction is extremely painful, no surgery is as enjoyable as, say, having a massage.
+Anesthesia is administered during surgery so the patient feels little to nothing during the operation.
 Some degree of post-operative swelling and bruising is to be expected.
 By following all of the plastic surgeon’s instructions and taking medication as prescribed, patients can make their recovery as pleasant an experience as possible.

 After liposuction, body fat redistributes.